RagtagOpen/cta-aggregator-docs/source/includes/_locations.md

 # Locations

 A Location resource is a sub-resource related to an Event.
 Each Event has one Location.
-A location resource contains the following attributes.
+Every Location resource contains the following attributes.

 Name    | Type | Description
 --------- |  ----------- |  -----------
-venue | string | Optional venue name at the event address, useful for names of buildings. (ex: Smith Hall) address_lines | Array | An array of strings representing the event’s street address. locality |string | A city or other local administrative area. region |string | State or subdivision codes according to ISO 3166-2 (Final 2 alpha digits). postal_code |string | The region specific postal code, such as a zip code.
+venue | string | Optional venue name at the event address, useful for names of buildings. (ex: Smith Hall) address_lines | array | An array of strings representing the event’s street address. locality | string | A city or other local administrative area. region | string | State or subdivision codes according to [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) (Final 2 alpha digits). postal_code | string | The region specific postal code, such as a zip code.

 For more information on OSDI's Location resource, follow this link: [https://opensupporter.github.io/osdi-docs/events.html#location](https://opensupporter.github.io/osdi-docs/events.html#location).